Measuring the reporting of Close Calls

 This measure comprises the number of 'Close Calls' that could be any unsafe act or unsafe condition that in different circumstances could have led to an accident or personal injury, or could have resulted in damage to property or equipment, but would not introduce risk to the railway infrastructure.

-There were a total of 71,237 Close Calls for the year 2014/15, beating our year-end target of 40,000 close calls reported.
+The number of Close Calls being reported continues to increase every year.
+There were a total of 259,009 Close Calls raised for the year 2017/18, beating our year-end target of 205,000 close calls reported.
 An increase in the number of Close Call reports is a positive indicator of our safety culture.
-Of these, 47 per cent were closed within 28 days, against a target of 50 per cent.
-At present, close-out is only recorded for non-Infrastructure Projects Close Calls.
+Of these, 82.2% per cent were closed within 90 days, against a target of 85 per cent.

-Note: % Close-out is currently only recorded for non-Infrastructure Projects and non-supplier Close Calls.
+Note: % Close-out is only recorded for Network Rail Staff only

 There have been more reports about unsafe behaviour and complex, systemic issues that require mitigation of risks related to strategy and process.
 This shows that there has been a significant increase in awareness and reporting.